HaiseX7/Alien_Invasion/README.md

 An indentation means that the function was called from the outer function its indented off of

+# How to run
+run alien_invasion.py throught the terminal or through an IDE

 # Controls
 The game is started by clicking the mouse on the buttons for the difficulty and start game